T4Man/portfolio/readme.md

 Class-09 changes reflect refactoring the object constructor to handle dynamic input, and a minor change of an argument abbreviation.
 The 'populate' methods could likely be refactored into a single instance.
 This would need to coincide with refactoring the 'fetch' method.
 My understanding from a conversation with Brian is that I could use client-side routing to accomplish this.
 We will be learning about this during Class 11.

+Class-11 changes reflect the use of page.js to create a SPA.
+The project and about information are being handled by routes.js, mainController.js and aboutController.js files.
+I played around a little with Node and Express but will wait until later this week to implement them.
+I did not include my tabs for my personal website because of the shear size of trying to import that into a SPA.
+It made more sense to keep it an external link.
+I understand we will be working with Git Hub tokens later in the week so I'll include the Git Hub tab at that time.